Conseil de fabrique: From the Revolution to the Law of Separation

-The decree of November 2, 1789 placed ecclesiastical property at the disposal of the Nation.
+The decree of 2 November 1789 placed ecclesiastical property at the disposal of the Nation.

-The decree of April 20, 1790, which entrusted the administration of property placed at the Nation's disposal to departmental or district administrations, specified that, by way of derogation, fabriques would continue to be administered as before (by the conseils de fabrique).
+The decree of 20 April 1790, which entrusted the administration of property placed at the Nation's disposal to departmental or district administrations, specified that, by way of derogation, fabriques would continue to be administered as before (by the conseils de fabrique).

-Shortly afterwards, the decree of November 3, 1793 (13 Brumaire an II) declared all fabriques' assets to be national property.
+Shortly afterwards, the decree of 3 November 1793 (13 Brumaire an II) declared all fabriques' assets to be national property.
 The Concordat, signed by the Pope and the First Consul, re-established the fabriques.

-Recognized as a State law on April 8, 1802, it was supplemented on the same day by the “organic articles”, article 76 of which stated that “Fabriques will be established to oversee the maintenance and conservation of temples, and the administration of alms”.
+Recognized as a State law on 8 April 1802, it was supplemented on the same day by the "organic articles", article 76 of which stated that "Fabriques will be established to oversee the maintenance and conservation of temples, and the administration of alms".

-The decree of December 30, 1809, organized the operation of fabriques in each parish.
+The decree of 30 December 1809, organized the operation of fabriques in each parish.
 They became public establishments of worship until 1905.
 The fabrique council comprised the parish priest, the mayor and between five and nine elected members.

-The law of December 28, 1904, removed the fabriques and consistories and gave the communes a monopoly on funeral arrangements.
+The law of 28 December 1904, removed the fabriques and consistories and gave the communes a monopoly on funeral arrangements.

 The 1905 law separating Church and State abolished the fabriques.
 The law provided for the creation, at commune level, of religious associations of the faithful, to provide for the costs, upkeep and public exercise of worship.
 These associations would be entrusted with the nation's religious buildings and the portion of fabriques' assets used exclusively for worship.
 The Catholic Church refused to create the religious associations provided for in the 1905 law.

 It was not until 1924 and the agreement on diocesan associations that the situation was unblocked.

 Alsace-Moselle

-In 1905, when the law on the separation of Church and State was passed, the departments of Moselle, Haut-Rhin and Bas-Rhin were part of the German Empire and therefore unaffected by these legislative provisions.
+In 1905, when the law on the Separation of church and state was passed, the departments of Moselle, Haut-Rhin and Bas-Rhin were part of the German Empire and therefore unaffected by these legislative provisions.
 The French concordat regime remained in force after the return of these departments to France.

-Challenged when annexed by the German administration in 1940, factory councils were re-established in 1944, with a few modifications introduced over time by the decrees of March 18, 1992, May 21, 1997, and January 10, 2001.
+Challenged when annexed by the German administration in 1940, factory councils were re-established in 1944, with a few modifications introduced over time by the decrees of 18 March 1992, 21 May 1997, and 10 January 2001.